Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/04-communicating-data.md

 a data receiving function which will listen for any messages being sent.
 When the message has been successfully routed and the data transfer complete, rank B sends an acknowledgement back to rank A to say that the transfer has finished, similarly to how read receipts work in e-mails and instant messages.

+> ## Check your understanding
+>
+> In an imaginary simulation, each rank is responsible for calculating the physical properties for a subset of
+> cells on a larger simulation grid.
+Another calculation, however, needs to know the average of, for example, the
+> temperature for the subset of cells for each rank.
+What approaches could you use to share this data?
+>
+> > ## Solution
+> >
+> > There are multiple ways to approach this situation, but the most efficient approach would be to use collective
+> > operations to send the average temperature to a root rank (or all ranks) to perform the final calculation.
+You can,
+> > of course, also use a point-to-point pattern, but it would be less efficient.
+> >
+> {: .solution}
+{: .challenge}

 ### Communication modes